 Racing into an arena with the crowd cheering, the horse and rider turn the first barrel and race the clock to the second and third barrels then gallop to the open gate all while the clock is ticking off the seconds.
-This is what the barrel racer does and appreciates the seat and horn of her saddle to keep her steady while making the sharp turns and mad gallop in hopes of shearing off any seconds she can for a win.
+This is what the barrel racer does and appreciates the seat and horn of her saddle to keep her steady while making the sharp turns and mad gallop in hopes of shearing off seconds.

-A cowboy working cow’s needs this saddle to keep him secure in the seat as his horse makes quick stops and turns as the cow who only wants to get away from the horse and back in with the herd.
+A cowboy working cow’s needs this saddle to keep him secure in the seat as his horse makes quick stops and turns.
+The cow only wants to get away from the horse and back in with the herd.
 It’s a test between rider, horse, and cow.
 The saddle needs to be sturdy to hold up to the test.

 These saddles are working type of saddle too for a cowboy or cowgirl.
 It has a horn that sits lower than most so it’s not in the way of the rider.
 A reining horse gallops down a stretch and skids to a stop while the rider stays in the saddle.
 They also ride in patterns showing the horse and his smoothness in the maneuvers.